MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/parameter-values-cif.md

 ## Overview

-## Slugs

-Slug is the replacement parameter that Channel Integration Framework populates at the run time based on the context variables.
+While creating templates, you can pass parameter values such as Title of a session, notification, and application tab template.

+For example:

 The notification shows certain fields and values, which are called **Field header** and **Value** respectively.

-For example, Kenny Smith, a customer, initiated a conversation and when the agent sees the notification, it displays **Customer Name** as **Kenny Smith**.
+Kenny Smith, a customer, initiated a conversation and when the agent sees the notification, it displays **Customer Name** as **Kenny Smith**.

 Here, **Field header** is **Customer Name** and the **Value** is **Kenny Smith**.

-For Channel Integration Framework to identify the name of the customer as **Kenny Smith**, as an administrator, you must configure slugs as the value.
-The Channel Integration Framework replaces the slug with the actual value that was extracted based on the context variables.
+For Channel Integration Framework to identify the name of the customer as **Kenny Smith**, as an administrator, you must configure pass the parameter as values.
+These list of supported formats are:

+- Slugs
+- OData queries
+- Static values

+The Channel Integration Framework replaces these parameter values with the actual value based on the context of the session, channel provider, Common Data Service, and user actions.

+## Slugs

+Slug is a replacement parameter that Channel Integration Framework populates at the run time based on the context.

 Channel Integration Framework supports the following slugs.